-Re-enrollment at Roycemore is not automatic.
-A student is promoted to the next grade when he or she has satisfactorily met the expectations of their current grade, when Roycemore feels the school can continue to meet that student's needs, and when the behavior and attitude of the student and family are consistent with school policy, mission, core values, and philosophy.
+Re-enrollment at Roycemore is automatic and students are promoted to the next grade when he or she has satisfactorily met the expectations of their current grade, when Roycemore feels the school can continue to meet that student's needs, and when the behavior and attitude of the student and family are consistent with school policy, mission, core values, and philosophy.

 Re-enrollment decisions begin after the first semester by the administration.
-Re-enrollment for current students is managed by the Director of Admissions.
+Re-enrollment for current students is managed by the Director of Enrollment.
 Enrollment contracts will be sent to returning students only if all financial obligations are current and there are no concerns regarding academic performance or behavior.
-Agreements are due back by the indicated due date with a non-refundable deposit, to be applied towards tuition.
-A family who does not return their enrollment contract on time runs the risk of losing their child's space for the coming year.
+Families must opt out by the indicated due date in order to not be billed tuition for the following school year.

 Roycemore reserves the right to withdraw a contract as a result of a new significant behavioral or academic issue prior to the start of the next school year.
 Re-enrollment contracts may be held temporarily pending further evaluation or resolution of any existing academic, behavioral, or financial issues.
 Final decisions on these held contracts are typically made at the conclusion of the school year.